gregstewart/chat.io/README.markdown

 You might be prompted by your firewall that something is listening on port 8080, that's the node server.
 Finally open up a browser and go to [http://localhost:8080/](http://localhost:8080/), then open up another browser and type in a message and submit it, the message should appear in the first browser.

+To change the port of the server open up chatSocket.js and look for:

+`server.listen(8080);`

+Simply change the value 8080, to whatever you want.

+To change the appearance of the "UI" simply edit the index.html file.

 by [Greg Stewart](http://gregs.tcias.co.uk/)